 Visit the Wine & Brine events page for more Eastern Shore oyster and wine tours and events.

 The Wine & Brine Lounge at Gabriel Archer Tavern, The Williamsburg Winery—Williamsburg

-The recently opened Wine & Brine Lounge on the patio at the Gabriel Archer Tavern showcases the region’s aquaculture diversity by featuring a different local oyster each week.
-Guests can also meet local oyster farmers who are on hand to shucking their oysters.
+The Wine & Brine Lounge on the patio at the Gabriel Archer Tavern showcases the region’s aquaculture diversity by featuring a different local oyster each week.
+Guests can also meet local oyster farmers who are on hand to shuck their oysters.
 Oysters pulled from local waters are even better when paired with wines from The Williamsburg Winery.
 Try the Wessex Hundred estate-grown Viognier or Acte 12 Chardonnay with the briny and sweet oysters from Gloucester-based Big Island Aquaculture or the Wessex Hundred Vidal Blanc to pair with the salty Pleasure House Oysters.
 The Wine & Brine Lounge is open weekends through November.

 In Virginia Beach, restaurants like Metropolitan Oyster Exchange, Zoe’s, Terrapin, and Commune offer Virginia oysters and wine.
 Commune, on Virginia Beach Blvd., just blocks from the oceanfront, offers Pleasure House Oysters cultivated in the nearby Lynnhaven River.
 The Trump Winery Blanc de Blanc sparkling wine, Horton Vineyards Viognier, and Blue Bee Cider Charred Ordinary are available by the glass and pair perfectly with the salty Pleasure House oysters.